MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

-## Additional sources about Reinforcement Learning
+## Additional Resources About Reinforcement Learning
 - [OpenAI Gym](https://gym.openai.com/): Gym is a toolkit for developing and comparing reinforcement learning algorithms from OpenAI
 - [OpenAI Baselines](https://github.com/openai/baselines): OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms
 - [Spining Up AI](https://spinningup.openai.com): This is an educational resource produced by OpenAI that makes it easier to learn about deep reinforcement learning